top of page

 Caviar d’Aubergine au couteau

-This is a bit of a play on words - au couteau means prepared with a knife and is a term uses for steak tar tar au couteau- prepared by hand with a knife - if you ever see this on a menu it's fabulous!
-So I've applied the same concept to eggplant caviar and instead of purée it in a good processor just mincing it up with a knife and fork makes for a chunkier consistency.
+This is a bit of a play on words - au couteau means prepared with a knife and is a term used for steak tar tar, ‘au couteau,’ prepared by hand with a knife - if you ever see this on a menu it's fabulous!
+So I've applied the same concept to eggplant caviar and instead of pureying it in a food processor, we just mince it up by hand with a knife and fork which makes for a chunkier consistency.

-Shiny fresh eggplants as the older squishy eggplants are too bitter.
+Shiny fresh eggplants as the older squishy ones are too bitter.

 Serves 4-6 as a dip